ChE-Samer/Ternary_Phase_Diagram/README.md

 n: number of points in the range 0:1

-grid: bolean (true/false) for showing grid on the isotherm
+grid: boolean (true/false) for showing grid on the isotherm

 a: surface opacity of isothermal section (value betwen 0:1)